 SDSs are documents that describe the physical and health hazards of chemicals.
 Manufacturers of chemicals must provide SDSs for chemicals they sell.
-Information on SDSs can be found here.
+Information on SDSs can be found on the EH&S website.

-Laboratory staff and students must have access to SDSs for all chemicals used in the laboratory.
+Laboratory personnel must have access to SDSs for all chemicals used in the laboratory.
 The department or laboratory may choose whether to maintain the SDSs in electronic or paper format.